jwuffy/CourseScheduler221/README.md

 - FirstName
 - LastName

 Note: Status is a char which denotes whether a schedule entry is scheduled (S) or waitlisted (W).
 Timestamp is an SQL Timestamp which denotes when the schedule entry was entered.
 These are used when a student is dropped from the database or when a student drops a class.
-The timestamp ensures the student who was waitlisted the longest receives the open spot if there happens to be a waitlist for the class.
+The timestamp ensures the student who was waitlisted the longest receives the open spot if there are students waitlisted for the class.
 -----------------------------------------------------------------------------------------------------------------------------------------
 GUI supports two sets of interactions for either admin or student user.